x94fujo6rpg/AzurLaneFleet/README.md

 - add sorting

 **2021-10-07**
-- due to some change, old tools are no longer suitable
+- due to some change, old dev tools are no longer suitable
-  for various reasons, no tool will be release in the future
+  and for various reasons, no dev tool for this repo will be release in the future

 **2021-08-05**
 - add new feature: swap ship position